+Voting

-Voting Oregon's Initiative System
+Oregon's Initiative System

 William S. U'Ren and his progressive group, the Direct Legislation League, convinced the Oregon legislature in 1902 to place on the ballot a measure that, when approved by the voters, created Oregon's initiative system.
 The "Oregon System" allows the voters to enact or repeal laws and amend the Oregon Constitution, the oldest state constitution in continuous existence in America.
 If the legislature intends to put an initiative or referendum on the ballot, it must agree to do so by a 2/3 majority in both the House and the Senate.
 If the people wish to place an issue on the ballot, they must gather signatures on a petition.
 The number of signatures varies depending on how many people voted in the last election of the Governor.
-To put a new law on the ballot, it is necessary to gather six percent of the total number of votes cast in the last Governor's race (82,769 in 2008), eight percent (110,357 in 2008) for a Constitutional amendment.
-To make an existing law the subject of a vote at the next election, one must gather four percent (55,179 in 2008), and do so before 90 days have passed since the end of the legislative session in which the law was passed.
+To put a new law on the ballot, it is necessary to gather six percent of the total number of votes cast in the last Governor's race (88,183 in 2014), eight percent (117,577 in 2014) for a Constitutional amendment.
+To make an existing law the subject of a vote at the next election, one must gather four percent (58,789 in 2014), and do so before 90 days have passed since the end of the legislative session in which the law was passed.
 Oregon Const.
 Sec.1, Art IV.

-(Number of signatures and history of the initiative process, including the outcome of every initiative, referendum, and recall since 1902, are provided by the Oregon Blue Book, published by the Secretary of State of Oregon.)
+The number of signatures and history of the initiative process, including the outcome of every initiative, referendum, and recall since 1902, are provided by the Oregon Blue Book, published by the Secretary of State of Oregon.